• Skip to main content

 These are the ingredients I use to make my Puerto Rican picadillo.

-• Ground beef: The traditional meat when making this recipe.
+• Ground beef: is the traditional meat used in this recipe.
 I use 80/20 ground beef, meaning 80% lean meat to 20% fat.
-This combination seems to work well, and it is pretty accessible.
-I have used a 90/10, but add some olive oil while browning the meat to keep it from drying, but it also depends on the application.
-If you want a dryer product because it will be stuffed in an empanada, then 90/10 will work great.
+This combination seems to work well and is pretty accessible.
+I have used a 90/10, but I add some olive oil while browning the meat to keep it from drying.
+It also depends on the application.
+If you want a dryer product because it will be stuffed in an empanadilla, then 90/10 will work great.

 • Sofrito: Sofrito is what makes our cooking so flavorful.
 Whether you buy yours or make your own, sofrito is the equivalent of a thumbprint or a signature.
-It is unique to each who makes it and iconically unique to Puerto Rico.
+It is unique to each person, which makes it iconically unique to Puerto Rico.

-• Olives: not just any olive, we are talking the little green gems filled with pimento peppers which are also iconic to Spanish cooking and the cultures Spain brought forth.
+• Olives: not just any olive.
+We are talking about the little green gems filled with pimento peppers, also iconic to Spanish cooking and the cultures Spain brought forth.

 See my recipe card below for a complete list of the ingredients with measurements.